tommitchelmore/react-multitool/README.md

 [`useSet`](https://github.com/tommitchelmore/react-multitool/wiki/useSet) - a wrapper around `useState` implementing a state ADT

 [`useStack`](https://github.com/tommitchelmore/react-multitool/wiki/useStack) - a wrapper around `useState` implementing a Stack ADT

+### Components 🧱

+Coming soon (allegedly)

+## Bug Reports/Feature Requests

+If you've found something not quite right or something missing, please feel free to open an [issue](https://github.com/tommitchelmore/react-multitool/issues) and I'll respond as soon as I can

+## Contributing

+If you'd like to contribute to React Multitool you're welcome to open a pull request - please note that for a feature to be accepted you'll need to provide tests and documentation!
+See [contributing](https://github.com/tommitchelmore/react-multitool/blob/main/CONTRIBUTING.md) for more information.

+## Support me

+I'm a full-time student, work part time and have several hobbies - React Multitool is provided for free, forever, as a resource that'll hopefully help someone with their next project!
+If you'd like to support what I do, I'd love for you to share this library around, visit my [website](https://mitchelmore.dev) or let me know of any interesting opportunities!